dvalles/ControllerCombiner/README.md

 We've all been there.. you've got 5 people who want to game it up, but it's a 4 person game.
 You think to yourself..
 I wish I could just average controls with my friend and we could act as one virtual controller.
 Then we could all game.
 Then all would be right in the world.

-But you can't combine controls, you can't all game, you can't have fun... until now!
+But you can't combine controls... you can't all game... you can't have fun... until now!

 ## Setup: